EN TR

 4 months

-Real-time FEA validation in Karamba3D.
-Prototype node tested to 1.8x design load.
+Real-time FEA validation in Karamba3D; nodes sized to 1.8x design load.
 Assembly sequence planning.

 Technical Data